-Diamondville Town Hall will be closed Monday, november 11th for veterans day
+Diamondville Town Hall will be closed Monday, november 28th for thanksgiVING holiday

 Diamondville was named for the quality of the locally-mined, superior-grade coal said to to resemble black diamonds.